shuheitnk/S-ELA/README.md

 # Installation Instructions
-You can install the required packages using the following command:
+You can install `ScalarELA` using the following command:

 ```r
 devtools::install_github("shuheitnk/S-ELA")